Practical Hilbert space approximate Bayesian Gaussian processes for probabilistic programming: The accuracy of the approximation

 \section{The accuracy of the approximation}

 The accuracy and speed of the HSGP model depends on several interrelated factors, most notably on the number of basis functions and on the boundary condition of the Laplace eigenfunctions.
-Furthermore, appropriate values for these factors will depend on the degree of non-linearity of the estimated function, which is in turn is characterized by the lengthscale of the covariance function.
+Furthermore, appropriate values for these factors will depend on the degree of non-linearity of the function to be estimated, which is in turn characterized by the length-scale of the covariance function.
 In this section, we analyze the effects of the number of basis functions and the boundary condition on the approximation accuracy.
 We present recommendations on how they should be chosen and diagnostics to check the accuracy of the obtained approximation.

-Ultimately, these recommendations are based on the relationships among the number of basis functions, the boundary condition and the lengthscale of the function, which depend on the particular choice of the kernel function.
-In this work we investigate these relationships for the square exponential covariance function and Mat{\'e}rn ($\nu$=3/2) covariance function in the present section, and for the periodic squared exponential covariance function in Appendix~\ref{ch5_sec_periodic}.
-For other kernels, the relationships will be slightly different, in function of mainly the smoothness or wigglyness of the kernel effects on the posterior function.
+Ultimately, these recommendations are based on the relationships among the number of basis functions $m$, the boundary condition $L$, and the length-scale $\ell$, which depend on the particular choice of the kernel function.
+In this work we investigate these relationships for the squared exponential and the Mat{\'e}rn ($\nu=3/2$ and $\nu=5/2$) covariance functions in the present section, and for the periodic squared exponential covariance function in Appendix~\ref{sec_periodic}.
+For other kernels, the relationships will be slightly different depending on the smoothness or wigglyness of the covariance function.